OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 occurs twice in WoRMS, but the two nodes are very close in the taxonomy and one of them appears to be a duplication.

-If the union taxonomy has an appropriate node with that name, then multiple source taxonomy nodes can match it, the collision will be allowed, and the polysemy will go away.
-However, if the union taxonomy has no such node, both source nodes will end up being copied into the union.
+If the workspace has an appropriate node with that name, then multiple source taxonomy nodes can match it, the collision will be allowed, and the polysemy will go away.
+However, if the workspace has no such node, both source nodes will end up being copied into the workspace.
 This is an error in the method which needs to be fixed.

 ### Rationale for various parts of the method